 Acquire a taste for adventure on this four-day Outward Bound experience, which reminds students of their connection to nature and leaves them feeling inspired to take on real challenge in their everyday life.
 Through these condensed experiences, students become comfortable living and working together in the wilderness while practicing the Four Pillars of Outward Bound; craftsmanship, self-reliance, physical fitness and compassion.
 Participants also create a solid foundation of skills that they can build upon once they return home.

-This course takes place off the west coast of southern Florida in Everglades National Park and Ten Thousand Islands National Wildlife Refuge.
-As the largest sub-tropical wilderness in the United States and third-largest national park in the lower 48 states, The Everglades provides a variety of precious wildlife habitat.
-The aquatic preserve hosts more than 350 species of birds, 300 species of fresh and saltwater fish and 40 species of mammals within its confines.
-Everglades National Park is one of only three locations in the world to show-up on lists of International Biosphere Reserves, Wetlands of an International Importance and World Heritage Sites.
-As a subtropical region, The Everglades have a 12-month growing season.
+This course area is in a subtropical region, with a 12-month growing season.
 The Florida peninsula is believed to be the last part of the continental United States to rise from the ocean, making it the youngest region geologically and only Alaska can claim a longer shoreline.
-The Everglades have mild and pleasant temperatures from December through April, with low humidity and clear skies.
-Temperatures reach average highs of 88 degrees and lows of 54 degrees throughout.
-Strong cold fronts may occasionally create near freezing conditions, but such events are rare in this subtropical climate.
+The Everglades are mild and pleasant from December through April, with low humidity and clear skies.
+Temperatures reach average highs of 88 degrees and lows of 54 degrees.
+Strong cold fronts may occasionally create near-freezing conditions, but such events are rare in this subtropical climate.
 These regions are the ancestral lands of the Calusa, Miccosukee, and Seminole nations.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.